mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-sfl-end.md

 ## IBM i Subfile User Interface

-For those unfamiliar with the IBM i *Subfile*, it refers to a portion of the Display that is used to show *output* records.
-Given than most *output* records are made up of a collection of fields (frequently coming from a database file), the appearance of the Subfile is of *tabular* data, similar to a *Table View*.
+For those unfamiliar with the IBM i *Subfile*, it refers to a portion of the Display that is used to show records.
+Given than most subfile records are made up of a collection of fields (frequently coming from a database file), the appearance of the Subfile is of *tabular* data, similar to a *Table View*.

 ## IBM i Subfile Pagination